-Form 8938 is designed to be used by the IRS to international tax evasion.
+Form 8938 is designed to be used by the IRS to curb international tax evasion.
 The form also requests information about various foreign assets, including foreign accounts that hold assets, while the FBAR requests information only about foreign accounts.

 An FBAR is required if any United States person, corporation, or other entity has at least $10,000 held in foreign accounts at any time during the year.
-The types of financial accounts reported on the FBAR differ slightly from the types of accounts reported on the Form 8938.
+The types of financial accounts reported on the FBAR differ slightly from the types of accounts reported on Form 8938.

 The IRS provides a chart with a detailed comparison of Form 8938 and FBAR requirements.

 The IRS can impose a $10,000 penalty for failing to file Form 8938 by the due date of the tax return, including extensions, or for filing an incomplete or inaccurate Form 8938.
 What's more, the IRS can assess additional penalties of $10,000 for each 30-day period or part of a 30-day period that the Form 8938 remains unfiled within 90 days of a formal notice by the IRS.
 The maximum penalty is $50,000.